 How do you measure if you train the best way possible?

 Even when you are part of a Special Operations Forces (SOF) unit, there are limits to what you can do in time and budget.

-However, training can be so much better: by offering a variety of training environments, a mix of controllable role play plus an objective during- or after action review that shows what can be improved upon.
+However, it can be so much better: by offering a variety of (cultural) environments, a mix of controllable role play that provide triggers exactly when you need them plus an objective during- and after action review that shows what can be improved upon.

 RE-liON BLACKSUIT is based on virtual reality technology.
-Depending on your needs, it provides a mission rehearsal capability and/or team training of close quarters battle (CQB) and urban movement.
-It is not a training program for marksmanship.
+Depending on your needs, it provides a mission rehearsal capability and/or team training for close quarters battle (CQB) and urban movement.
+Although you might think so, it is not meant as a training program for marksmanship.

 And all of that culturally correct without overhead in planning and logistics.

-Virtual simulation -alone- is not the solution.
-However, by adding virtual simulation to your toolbox, you maximize live training results.
+BLACKSUIT -alone- is not the solution.
+However, by adding BLACKSUIT to your toolbox, you maximize training results.
 Depending on your training goals, you choose the best training tool available.

 This is revealed by a study executed by TNO for the Netherlands Armed Forces.
 Compare this to other simulation systems that claim the same but cause motion sickness and show little value when compared to desktop serious gaming.